Thank you for reading our post, please rate this article at the end.

 Equipment used in Trekking and Hiking

 Another thing that separates hiking and trekking is the equipment used during each journey.
-As mentioned earlier, trekking is long and requires intensive preparations, so the equipment required will be more than hiking.
+As mentioned earlier, trekking is long and requires intensive preparations, so the equipment required will be more than for hiking.

 Equipment for Hiking